amika009/Create-and-Mint---Token/README (9).md

 ## Hello World

-AmikaToken This Solidity program is an ERC-20 token contract named "ShreyaToken".
+AmikaToken This Solidity program is an ERC-20 token contract named "AmikaToken".
 It demonstrates the basic functionality of the ERC-20 token standard, including minting, transferring, and burning tokens.
 This program is designed for those who are new to Solidity and ERC-20 token development on the Ethereum blockchain.

 ## Description